Christian Insights 4 You

 Manna and moaning

 For Moses, the timing was the fortieth year after the Israelites had been freed from slavery in Egypt.
-For this whole time, they had been sustained in the desert by manna – the ‘bread’ from heaven God had been providing since the start of their journey.
-The people moaned about food at the beginning, and they were still moaning at the end saying, ‘we detest this miserable food!’
-(Numbers 21.5).
-But their grumbling was about more than what they had to eat.
+For this whole time, they had been sustained in the desert by manna – the bread from heaven God had been providing since the start of their journey.
+The people moaned about food at the beginning, and they were still moaning at the end, despising it as light and unfulfilling (Numbers 21.5).
+But their grumbling ran deeper than the tastiness of their food.
 They were challenging God’s promises and Moses’ ordained leadership.
 Not surprisingly, God was a little irritated.
 He helped them come to their senses by sending in a brigade of venomous snakes.

 Sin acknowledged

 Only after many had died, did the people come to Moses, acknowledge their sin, and ask him to intercede.
-God relented and told Moses to ‘make a snake and put it up on a pole.’
-God decreed that ‘anyone who was bitten can look at it and live’ (Numbers 21.8).
+God relented and told Moses to make a bronze snake and mount it on a pole.
+God then decreed that those bitten by a real snake could live if they looked upon the bronze copy (Numbers 21.8).
 Hence the bronze snake being made and raised.
 However, recovery from the poisonous bites had nothing to do with the bronze snake itself.
-Only obedience in submitting to God’s cure saved lives.
+It had everything to do with obedience in submitting to God’s cure.

 Jesus talks of the bronze snake